Kleinrotti/TeamCord/README.md

 ## How to use

 ### General
+- All operations with discord (linking a channel, joining and so on) are only available when you are logged in!
+Described below.
 - When opening Teamspeak, a new tray icon should appear which indicates the TeamCord connection status
 - First you have to login to discord.
 You can do this by opening the Addon settings.
   - Open Teamspeak -> Tools -> Options -> Addons -> TeamCord and click on "Settings".
 - If you connect to a Teamspeak server, TeamCord will automatically log you into discord (you can disable this in the settings and login manually via -> Plugins -> TeamCord -> Login).
-- Before you can connect to a Discord channel you have to be a member of that server first with the needed permissions!
+- Before you can connect to a Discord channel you have to be a member of that Discord server first with the needed permissions!
-- When a Teamspeak channel is linked with a discord channel, TeamCord is connection to that Discord channel too.
+- When a Teamspeak channel is linked with a discord channel, TeamCord can connect to that Discord channel too.

 ### Link a discord channel